 Collecting, moving, and redistributing this food takes a lot of work!
 City Harvest employs more than 150 people, and has over 8000 volunteers to move food from 2000 food donors, but they also need cash donations to help fund the operation.
 For every dollar donated, they can rescue 4lbs of food, and they are super efficient – 93 cents of every dollar donated goes directly to hunger programs.

 We decided at Mantry that we had to help support this amazing organization keeping people in New York fed.
-We’re proud to announce that we will be donating 1% of our annual sales to City Harvest, helping them to rescue tens of thousands of pounds of food over the next year.
+We’re proud to announce that we will be donating 1% of our annual profits to City Harvest, helping them to rescue tens of thousands of pounds of food over the next year.
 If you’re interested in learning more about City Harvest, you can check out their website here.